Strong spatial mixing for repulsive point processes: Algorithms for the pressure and surface pressure

-In Appendix~\ref{secSSMtoBlock} we use a path coupling approach similar to \cite{dyer2004mixing,helmuth2020correlation} to show that fast mixing of block dynamics is a consequence of strong spatial mixing (Theorem \ref{thmSSMtoMix}).
-The proof of Corollary~\ref{thmApproxAlg}, via a standard reduction of approximate counting to approximate sampling, is given in Appendix~\ref{secApproxCount}.

-\subsection{Algorithms for the pressure and surface pressure}
+\section{Algorithms for the pressure and surface pressure}

-Combining Theorems \ref{thmSSM} and \ref{thmFastMixing} with Theorem~\ref{lem:pressure-dir} will demonstrate a randomized algorithm for the pressure in the $\lambda < e/ \Delta_\phi$ regime.
+In this section we provide approximation algorithms for the pressure and surface pressure, proving Theorem~\ref{thm:pressure-algs}.
+We will combine Theorems \ref{thmSSM} and \ref{thmFastMixing} with Theorem~\ref{lem:pressure-dir} to demonstrate a randomized algorithm for the pressure in the $\lambda < e/ \Delta_\phi$ regime.
 We note that strong spatial mixing along with \eqref{eq:pressure-identity} and \eqref{eq:surf-pressure-identity} imply uniform upper bounds on $p(\lambda)$ and the absolute value of the surface pressure for $\lambda \in [0,\lambda_0]$ for each $\lambda_0 < e/\Delta_\phi$, and thus we will prove approximations up to additive errors rather than multiplicative errors.

-First, we will use Theorem \ref{thmFastMixing} to deduce a method of approximating densities.
-Recall that by \eqref{eq:added-energy} for any $\bl$ we may write the density at a point $v$ by Monte-Carlo approximation for the expectation using block dynamics will allow us to approximate $\rho$. \begin{lemma} Let for all $\bl \leq \lambda$.
+First, we will use Theorem~\ref{thmFastMixing} to deduce a method of approximating densities.
+Recall that by \eqref{eq:added-energy}, for any $\bl$ we may write the density at a point $v$ by Monte-Carlo approximation for the expectation using block dynamics will allow us to approximate $\rho$. \begin{lemma} Let for all $\bl \leq \lambda$.
 Then there are constants $C,L > 0$ so that the following holds.
 Suppose $\bl \leq \lambda$ is supported in a box of volume $n$ and $v \in \supp(\bl)$.
 For $\eps > 0$, let $\hat{\rho}$ be the random variable given by running block dynamics for density $\bl$ with radius $L$ for time $T = C n \log(n/\eps)$ a total of $N$ independent times to obtain point processes $\bX_1,\ldots,\bX_N$, and defining Then $|\E \hat{\rho} - \rho_{\bl}(v)| \leq \eps$ and $\Var(\hat{\rho}) \leq \lambda^2/N$. \end{lemma} \begin{proof} Let $L$ be as guaranteed by Theorem \ref{thmFastMixing}, and choose $C$ large enough so that $\tau_{\mathrm{mix}}(\eps/\lambda) \leq T$.
 Then since $\rho_{\bl}(v)$ is bounded by $\lambda$, we have that $|\E \hat{\rho}- \rho_{\bl}(v)| \leq \eps$, by definition of total variation.
 Further, since $\hat{\rho} \leq \lambda$, we have $\Var(\hat{\rho}) \leq \lambda^2/ N$. \end{proof}